Charles III: Reign

-In May 2024, the British prime minister, Rishi Sunak, asked the King to call a general election; subsequently royal engagements that could divert attention from the election campaign were postponed.
-In June 2024 Charles and Camilla travelled to Normandy to attend the 80th anniversary commemorations of D-Day.
+In May 2024, the British prime minister, Rishi Sunak, asked the King to call a general election; subsequently, royal engagements that could divert attention from the election campaign were postponed.
+In June 2024, Charles and Camilla travelled to Normandy to attend the 80th anniversary commemorations of D-Day.
 The same month, the King received Emperor Naruhito of Japan during his state visit to the United Kingdom.
-In July the annual Holyrood Week, which is usually spent in Scotland, was shortened so that Charles could return to London and appoint a new prime minister following the general election.
-After Sunak's Conservative Party lost the election to the Labour Party led by Sir Keir Starmer, Charles appointed Starmer as prime minister.
+In July, the annual Holyrood Week, which is usually spent in Scotland, was shortened so that Charles could return to London and appoint a new prime minister following the general election.
+After Sunak's Conservative Party lost the election to the Labour Party led by Sir Keir Starmer, the King appointed Starmer as prime minister.